-Mass produced electric motors 25.50 kW are 1.5...2 times cheaper than internal combustion engines of the same power, they are more reliable, durable, easier to operate and maintain.
+25.50 kW electric motors mass produced for the STS will be 1.5...2 times cheaper than internal combustion engines of the same power, and also more reliable, durable, easier to operate and maintain.

-The STS transport module body will cheaper than a car body of the same size because of its simpler design (absence of radiators, doors, baggage space, front hood, lights, dimensional, braking and other warning lights, windshield wipers, windows lifting mechanisms, etc.).
+The STS transport module body will be cheaper than a car body of the same size because of its simpler design (absence of radiators, doors, baggage space, front hood, lights, dimensional, braking and other warning lights, windshield wipers, windows lifting mechanisms, etc.).